red-hat-storage/ocs-ci/docs/usage.md

 ### Additional arguments:

 * `--cluster-name <name>` - name of cluster (always required for deployment) must be 5-17 characters long.
 * `--ocs-version` - version of OCS to be used (e.g. 4.2 or 4.3).
+If not
-If not specified, the default from ocs-ci will be used.
+    specified, the default from ocs-ci will be used.
+If --ocs-registry-image passed than this parameter is ignored and version is parsed from registry image.
 * `--upgrade-ocs-version` - version of OCS to be used for upgrade (e.g. 4.2 or 4.3).
 If not specified, the default from ocs-ci will be used.
-* `--ocs-registry-image` - ocs registry image to be used for deployment (e.g quay.io/rhceph-dev/ocs-olm-operator:latest-4.2)
+* `--ocs-registry-image` - ocs registry image to be used for deployment (e.g quay.io/rhceph-dev/ocs-olm-operator:latest-4.2).
+In case this parameter is passed it overwrite the --ocs-version.
 * `--upgrade-ocs-registry-image` - ocs registry image to be used for upgrade (e.g quay.io/rhceph-dev/ocs-olm-operator:latest-4.3)
 * `--ocsci-conf` - with this configuration parameter you can overwrite the default OCS-CI config parameters defined in